ekernf01/freezr/README.md

 One inevitable question people ask is why we can't just use Git.
 Here's why I view Git as complementary to `freezr`, rather than capable of replacing `freezr`.

 - `freezr` lets you run the analysis and archive it, both with a single command.
-This is easier than constantly forcing yourself to alternate between interacting with data and taking notes.
+This is easier than constantly forcing yourself to alternate between interacting with data and taking notes/making commits.
 - `freezr` makes it easy to run and archive multiple analyses simultaneously.
 You can view old and new material together, with no need to switch branches or go back to previous commits.
 - `freezr` is tailored to R, saving information on language and package versions that does not usually live inside a repo (unless you use PackRat or similar).
 - `freezr` is easy to learn.